Michigan Links

 Step Three:

-In order to satisfy the examination requirements, you will need successfully pass the Michigan Test for Teacher Certification (MTTC) the Guidance Counselor section.
+In order to satisfy the examination requirements, you will need to successfully pass the Michigan Test for Teacher Certification (MTTC) the Guidance Counselor section.
 Find more information about testing dates, times and locations on the MTTC website.

 Step Four: